Join millions of Canadians who have already trusted Loans Canada

 The penalty for filing a tax return late is 5% of the balance owing, plus 1% for every month the balance is outstanding, up to a maximum of 12 months.
 Interest accrues daily on the owed balance at the CRA’s prescribed rate, which changes every quarter.

 Even if you’re unable to pay your taxes by the deadline, you should at least file your current year’s return and previous years’ returns if you haven’t done so already.
-You can’t fully explore your options until you know exactly how much you owe – and the CRA will refuse to work with you to find a solution until your filings are up to date.
+You can’t fully explore your options until you know exactly how much you owe – and the CRA will refuse to work with you to find a solution until your filings are up-to-date.

 TurboTax